Spinosaurus: Additional finds

-S. maroccanus was originally described by Dale Russell in 1996 as a new species based on the length of its neck vertebrae.
-Specifically, Russell claimed that the ratio of the length of the centrum (body of vertebra) to the height of the posterior articular facet was 1.1 in S. aegyptiacus and 1.5 in S. maroccanus.
-Later authors have been split on this topic.
-Some authors note that the length of the vertebrae can vary from individual to individual, that the holotype specimen was destroyed and thus cannot be compared directly with the S. maroccanus specimen, and that it is unknown which cervical vertebrae the S. maroccanus specimens represent.
-Therefore, though some have retained the species as valid without much comment, most researchers regard S. maroccanus as a nomen dubium (dubious name) or as a junior synonym of S. aegyptiacus.
-Some studies have referred the holotype and other referred specimens of S. maroccanus (NMC 50791 and MNHN SAM 124–128) as S. cf. aegyptiacus.
-The specimens previously ascribed as paratypes of S. maroccanus (NMC 41768 and NMC 50790) are reidentified as indeterminate spinosaurid specimens that are currently not identifiable at the generic level.
+S. maroccanus was differentiated from S. aegyptiacus based on the length of its neck vertebrae.
+Specifically, Russell claimed that the ratio of the length of the centrum (body of vertebra) to the height of the posterior was 1.1 in S. aegyptiacus and 1.5 in S. maroccanus.
+Later authors have been split on this topic, with some authors noting that the length of the vertebrae can vary from individual to individual, that the holotype specimen was destroyed and thus cannot be compared directly with the S. maroccanus specimen, and that it is unknown which cervical vertebrae the S. maroccanus specimens represent.
+Therefore, though some have retained the species as valid without much comment, most researchers regard S. maroccanus as a nomen dubium (dubious name), a junior synonym of S. aegyptiacus, or a junior synonym of Sigilmassasaurus brevicollis.
+Some studies have referred to the holotype and other referred specimens of S. maroccanus (NMC 50791 and MNHN SAM 124–128) as S. cf. aegyptiacus.
+The specimens previously ascribed as paratypes of S. maroccanus (NMC 41768 and NMC 50790) were reidentified as spinosaurid specimens that are currently not identifiable at the generic level.

+In 1996, a study by American paleontologist Paul Sereno and colleagues assigned cervical vertebrae referred to "Spinosaurus B" and the spinosaurid Sigilmassasaurus (a possible synonym of Spinosaurus) to the carcharodontosaurid Carcharodontosaurus.
+This was based on the erroneous belief that a cervical vertebra (SGM Din-3) found nearby a skull of Carcharodontosaurus (SGM Din-1) belonged to the same individual.
+Sereno and colleagues also reasoned that stout cervicals like those of Sigilmassasaurus would be needed to carry the skulls of carcharodontosaurids, however later analyses have proven that "Spinosaurus B" and Sigilmassasaurus are not synonyms or contain fossils from Carcharodontosaurus.
+Some studies have continued to refer "Spinosaurus B" to Sigilmassasaurus, although this is still debated.
+In 2003, Oliver Rauhut suggested that Stromer's Spinosaurus holotype (name-bearing) specimen was a chimera, composed of vertebrae and neural spines from a carcharodontosaurid similar to Acrocanthosaurus and a mandible from Baryonyx or Suchomimus, an analysis that was rejected in at least one subsequent paper.